-History, development and philosophy of criminal justice in a democratic society.
-Introduction to agencies involved in the administration of criminal justice; career orientation; constitutional limitations of criminal justice.
+Survey of Criminal Justice provides an overview of criminal justice systems in the United States.
+Topics include the history, development and philosophy of criminal justice in our society, including the systemic inequities that presently exist.
+The course includes an introduction to agencies involved in the administration of criminal justice; career orientation; as well as a discussion of the constitutional limitations of criminal justice.

 Criminal Justice Courses